 Federal Perkins Loan Program

 The Perkins Loan Program is a low interest (fixed 5%) federal loan program awarded to needy students.
 Loan amounts can range from $1,000 to a maximum of $5,500 per year.
 The Federal Perkins loan is a loan the student borrows and it must be repaid.
 New borrowers are required to complete a Perkins loan entrance counseling session and a Perkins Master Promissory Note (MPN) prior to receiving their first disbursement.
 Students awarded this program will be provided with the required information prior to their enrollment.
 Repayment on Perkins Loans begins nine months after a recipient leaves school.
 Students are selected by the university to receive Perkins Loans.
+This program will be discontinued as of September 30, 2017.

 Federal Direct Student Loans